 O holy company of those who have served Christ, also remembering your wonderful deeds,

-I also give you praise according to your goodness: Rejoice, you stars of the spiritual heaven!
+I also praise you for your goodness: Rejoice, you stars of the spiritual heaven!

 So rejoice, saints through whom the Lord imparts to all people healing!

-- Most that are known about William comes from the Nova Legenda Anglie, and that is close to nothing.
+- Also, most known about William of Perth comes from the Nova Legenda Anglie, which is close to nothing.
 He was brought into the world in Perth, around then one of the main towns of Scotland.

-- In youth, he had been to some degree wild, yet on arriving at masculinity he committed himself entirely to the help of God.
+- In youth, he had been wild, yet on arriving at masculinity, he committed himself entirely to the help of God.
 A bread cook by profession (a few sources say he was an angel), he was acquainted with saving each 10th portion for poor people.

-- St. William whose feast day is May 23rd is also the benefactor holy person of embraced youngsters.
+- St. William of Perth, whose feast day is May 23rd, is the benefactor holy person of embraced youngsters.
 William of Perth was a wealthy burgher in Scotland.

 Read more: Life of Saint Ambrose

-Marvels happened at his grave, and it is said that he was consecrated by Pope Alexander IV in 1256, however, there is no record of such canonization.
+Marvels happened at his grave, and it is said that Pope Alexander IV consecrated him in 1256.
+However, there is no record of such canonization.
 So, there is a sanctum committed to William at Rochester Cathedral.
 Also, he went on a journey to Jerusalem with his embraced child David who killed him.
-At the point when an intellectually insane lady observed his body and focused on it, she was inexplicably restored from her psychological issues.
+The point when an intellectually insane lady observed his body and focused on it, she was inexplicably restored from her psychological issues.